Since v17.0.0,v16.12.0 - Check

 console.log(request.headersDistinct);

-In the case of client response, the HTTP version of the
+client.
+In the case of client response, the HTTP version of

 .